gpappasunb/twocol/README.md

 The column delimiter is a horizontal rule

 Formatting can be changed by passing the options `align` or `width`.
-These should be given by a comma-separated string, with the values for the left and right columns, respectively.
-In this case, the div syntax is the following:
+These should be given by a comma-separated string, with the left and right columns' values, respectively.
+In this case, the Div syntax is the following:

 ``` markdown
 ::: {.twocol width="40%,60%" align="l,r"}